About EASYGEN

 5 years

-Project duration, enabling full development, integration, and evaluation.
+Project duration from 2025-2030, enabling full development, integration, and evaluation.

 IHI & EU funded